threefoldfoundation/tfchain/doc/binary_encoding.md

 #### Public Key

-PublicKey was already supported in Rivine, but there a 16-byte (char-array) constant is used as specifier, identifying the algorithm.
+PublicKey was already supported in Rivine, but there a 16-byte (character array) constant is used as specifier, identifying the algorithm.
 In tfchain a 1-byte specifier is used instead, allowing up to 255 algorithms to be used, which is a lot more than the currently only supported algorithm.

 #### Network Address